Product Strategy

 The psychology of migration

-Users don't care about your roadmap.
-They care about their data.
+Users don't care about your roadmap as much as they care about their data.

 The tension